VermeilChan/MetalSlugFontReborn/Documentation/SUPPORTED.md

 # MetalSlugFontReborn Character Support

-Note: _While the characters listed here may be supported by the font, the functionality to fully utilize them might not have been implemented yet._
+Note: _While the characters listed here may be supported by the font, the functionality to use them might not have been implemented yet :)._

 ## Font 1 Support